sethreidnz/react-introduction-tutorial/05-Component-Props.md

 export default EmployeeListItem
 ```

-In this example I have sat that there will be an `object` and i have also defined that is required.
+In this example I have said that there will be an `object` and I have also defined that is required.
 If the
 component doesn't receive the prop or its the wrong type/shape then an error will show in the browser console.

 ## Passing the props in